-The University of South Carolina is committed to advancing research excellence while ensuring compliance with evolving federal regulations and sponsor agency requirements.
-To support this goal, the Office of Research Security has launched web-based research security training for personnel (faculty, staff, students, or postdoctoral scholars) involved in research activities at the university.
+The University of South Carolina is committed to advancing research excellence while protecting sensitive research data and ensuring compliance with federal regulations and sponsor agency requirements.
+To support this goal, the Office of Research Security has launched web-based research security training for personnel involved in research activities at the university.

 Why it matters

 Research security training provides the information and guidance researchers need to understand potential threats and risks to the research ecosystem, protect sensitive research data and intellectual property and ensure compliance with U.S. government mandates, including those outlined in NSPM-33 and the CHIPS and Science Act.
-These regulations require specific personnel to complete annual training on research security, export control compliance and more.
+These regulations require specific personnel known as "covered individuals" to complete web-based research security training each year.

 Who is covered

-Training is required for individuals contributing in a substantive and meaningful way to the scientific development or execution of federally funded research projects, as defined by federal guidelines.
-Covered individuals are required to complete all applicable training modules no later than Thursday, May 1, 2025.
+Research security training is required for individuals contributing in a substantive and meaningful way to the scientific development or execution of federally funded research projects, as defined by federal guidelines.
+Covered individuals are required to complete all applicable training modules within 30 days of being appointed as a covered individual on a research project, and annually thereafter.

 Please review the Research Security Trainings page for additional details about which training(s) you may be required to complete.